Local Index Theory for Lorentzian Manifolds: Feynman propagators for Dirac-type operators

 \begin{definition} The local $\xi$-invariant $\Xi_y(G_L)$ of a Feynman propagator $G_L$ is defined as

 If the local $\xi$-invariant is integrable then the $\xi$-invariant $\Xi(G_L)$ is defined as

 \end{definition}

 Proposition~\ref{prop:etah} guarantees that in case $\Sigma$ is compact and the Feynman propagator is given by \eqref{prodfeyndirac} and \eqref{DiracFeyn}, then this definition of the global $\xi$-invariant coincides with the usual one.
-If moreover $\D_\Sigma$ is a generalized Dirac operator, this definition gives the local $\xi$-invariant as defined before.
-Note that our Definition~\ref{better} makes sense also for general Dirac-type operators or on non-compact manifolds if there is an essential spectral gap.
+If moreover $\D_\Sigma$ is a Dirac operator in the sense of Gromov and Lawson, this definition gives the local $\xi$-invariant as defined before.
+Note that our Definition~\ref{better} makes sense also for general Dirac-type operators or on noncompact manifolds if there is an essential spectral gap.
 We will show in the next section that it is this local invariant that appears in the index theorem.